elpikel/3lixir-meetup/workshops/ecto/03_repository.md

 16.Load data into struct (posts to some struct) - check what happens when fields do not match.
 17.Use preload to fetch associations check generated sqls.
 18.Use stream to implement paging.
-19.Run all updated and deleted in transation with rollback at the end.
+19.Run all updated and deleted in transaction with rollback at the end.